-72.(1) If the registration or enrolment of a person is cancelled under section 70(1)(b), (c) or (d), the person must not again be registered or enrolled unless the Council gives a direction under subsection (2).

-(2) If the Council, after considering all relevant circumstances, is satisfied that the person is qualified to be registered or enrolled, the Council may direct that the person be re-registered or re-enrolled, either without payment of a fee or on payment of any prescribed fees.
+- 72.(1) If the registration or enrolment of a person is cancelled under the Nursing Act 1976, section 31, or section 70(1)(c) or (d), the person must not again be registered or enrolled unless the council gives a direction under subsection (2). - (2) If the council, after considering all relevant circumstances, is satisfied that the person is qualified to be registered or enrolled, the council may direct that the person be re-registered or re-enrolled, either without payment of a fee or on payment of any prescribed fees.